MFYDev/ghost-meilisearch/README.md

 1. Fork this repository
 2. Click the "Deploy with Workers" button above
-3. Configure these environment variables in Cloudflare Dashboard (Workers & Pages → your worker → Settings → Variables), for continuous deployment, you might need to set these environment variables every time after rebuild:
+3. Configure these environment variables in Cloudflare Dashboard (Workers & Pages → your worker → Settings → Variables), set them as secrets so that they won't be exposed in the frontend, and they won't be lost after re-deploying:
    ```env
    GHOST_URL=https://your-ghost-blog.com
    GHOST_KEY=your-content-api-key  # From Ghost Admin